Screening Sex and Gender

 * Formulate proposals for original research projects and undertake scholarly research.

-|Content||Course topics may include:|
+|Content||Course topics may include: |

-* historical representation of women in film and television
+* historical representation of women in film and television;

-* advertising and music videos
+* advertising and music videos;

-* masculinity on television and the male audience
+* masculinity on television and the male audience;

-* gender and superheroes
+* gender in film and television for children;

 or other similar topics, as appropriate.